Question30/labWalkthroughs/dataCollectionsLab/README.md

 ```

 - The result above looks good but now we need to make the object keys lowercase.
-  We will do so using the string.toLowerCase method
+  We will do so using the [String.toLowerCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method

 ```javascript
 function parseObj(array) {